Metropolized Randomized Maximum Likelihood for sampling from multimodal distributions: Abstract

 \section{Abstract}

-This article describes a method for using optimization to derive efficient independent transition functions for Markov chain Monte Carlo simulations.
-Our interest is in sampling from a posterior density $\pi(x)$ for problems in which the dimension of the model space is large, $\pi(x)$ is multimodal with regions of low probability separating the modes, and evaluation of the likelihood is expensive.
+This article describes a method for using optimization to derive efficient independent transition functions for Markov chain Monte Carlo (MCMC) simulations with application to sampling from a posterior density $\pi(\vc{x})$ which is multimodal.
+Although the proposals in the Randomized Maximum Likelihood method are placed in regions of high probability, the distribution of samples is only approximately correct.
+Introduction of auxiliary variables simplifies the computation of the proposal density, allowing the Metropolis-Hastings method to be applied.
 We restrict our attention to the special case for which the target density is the product of a multivariate Gaussian prior and a likelihood function for which the errors in observations are additive and Gaussian.